 Sunday, November 9th – 25 Years of the Fall of the Berlin Wall

 Finally, I decided to join some friends at the Schillingbrücke, from where we could see the East Side Gallery and the Spree.
 When we got there, it was cold and crowded.
-The white balloons almost looked the same color as the gray night sky.
+The white balloons almost looked the same colour as the grey night sky.
 And we knew it wouldn’t be as great as we had in mind.

 From what I saw on TV, the celebration was great at the Brandenburg Tor.
 It looked beautiful at Checkpoint Charlie and the Mauerpark.
 Too bad we were not at any of those places because, for us, it was just boring.
 But I really didn’t know what I was expecting.
 We all knew it was just a balloon release moment but everybody was expecting more.
 You could feel it in the cold air.